4x3/4x3/README.md

 <div align="center">
   <i>"building the infrastructure to scale."</i><br>
-  reach out if you want to collaborate on ai tools, web3 analytics, or web infrastructure.
+  reach out if you want to collaborate on AI tools, Web3 analytics, or web infrastructure.
 </div>